Verify a migration

 At a minimum, verify that the database instance and its tables exist in the Cloud SQL instance.
 You can also verify the tables' row counts or exact contents.

-There's an open-source Data Validation Tool which you can use to validate more closely that data matches between the source and the destination.
+Use an open-source Data Validation Tool to validate that data matches between the source and the destination.

 1. Deploy or use a virtual machine with access to both the source and the destination.